smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

 :ref:`validators <EmitEachSelector>` and to specify where it is valid to apply a :ref:`trait <defining-traits>`.

-For information about how to use selectors within a code generator see :ref:`Using the Semantic Model <codegen-selectors>`.
+For information about how to use selectors within a code generator, see :ref:`Using the Semantic Model <codegen-selectors>`.

 Introduction